 12. Gems and Minerals

-The crystals of gems and minerals like algodonite, apatite, aquamarine, benitoite, etc. are hexagonal in shape.
-Some of the other gems can also be transformed into a hexagonal shape.
-Hence, one can easily observe the hexagonal shape while visiting a jewellery shop.
+The crystals of gems and minerals like algodonite, apatite, aquamarine, benitoite, etc., are hexagonal in shape.
+Some of the other gems can also be transformed into hexagonal shapes Hence, one can easily observe the hexagonal shape while visiting a jewellery shop.